2019–2020 vaping lung illness outbreak: Background

 Nicotine-containing products are regulated in the U.S. by the Food and Drug Administration (FDA) which has not approved any e-cigarette product for sale; THC products are illegal under federal law, but allowed by some states.
+The outbreak occurred against the broader rise of non-combustible tobacco and nicotine products, including e-cigarettes, heated tobacco products and nicotine pouches.
+These products expanded as cigarette smoking declined and tobacco companies introduced new forms of nicotine delivery.
+Public health authorities generally distinguish these products from combustible cigarettes: they are not risk-free, but some non-combusted nicotine products may expose adult smokers to fewer harmful chemicals if they switch completely from cigarettes.
+The 2019–2020 lung injury outbreak, however, was linked most to THC-containing vaping products, particularly products obtained from informal or illicit sources, and to vitamin E acetate used as an additive in some THC vape cartridges.

 A 2020 review stated "Initial case reports of vaping-related lung injury date back to 2012, but the ongoing outbreak of EVALI began in the summer of 2019..."
 At least 19 cases of vaping-associated pulmonary injuries had been reported worldwide prior to 2019.
 Similar cases were reported in the UK and Japan before the outbreak.

 The first case of e-cigarettes inducing lipid pneumonia was documented in the medical literature in 2012; the causative agent was identified as glycerin.
 Glycerin was long thought to be a safe e-liquid additive.
 However, formaldehyde is a known product of propylene glycol and glycerol vapor degradation, and may cause lung inflammation.

 Lipid pneumonia is known to cause lung inflammation, with exogenous and endogenous factors that cause this disease.

 EVALI is a diagnosis of exclusion as the symptoms are diffuse and mostly non-specific.
 Confirmed cases have the following features: